mailpile/python-passcrow/docs/PROTOCOL.md

 3. Communications between the application and Passcrow Servers can be anonymous and strongly encrypted, e.g. over HTTPS and/or Tor.

+4. No constraints are placed on *how* identities are verified by the servers.
+In the simple case, an SMS or an e-mail may be sent with a code, but it would also be possible to video-call a person or require they log in to a website using OAuth, or pay $10 using a particular PayPal account or a credit-card.

 **FIXME:** *Describe Ephemeral Passcrow. tl;dr: escrowing the Recovery Pack*